laurentpayot/floweret/README.md

 f({a: true, b: {x: 1, y: 2}}) // 3
 f({a: true, b: {x: 1, y: 2}, foo: "bar"}) // 3 (no error)
-f({a: true, b: {x: 1, z: 2}}) // TypeMismatch: Argument #1 should be an object with key 'b.y' of type 'Number' instead of missing key 'y'. f({a: true, b: {x: 1, y: undefined}}) // TypeMismatch: Argument #1 should be an object with key 'b.y' of type 'Number' instead of undefined.
+f({a: true, b: {x: 1, z: 2}}) // TypeError: Argument #1 should be an object with key 'b.y' of type 'Number' instead of missing key 'y'. f({a: true, b: {x: 1, y: undefined}}) // TypeError: Argument #1 should be an object with key 'b.y' of type 'Number' instead of undefined.
 ```

 ### Class type